- Deadline

 Following the presentation, there will be an oral examination or dialogue between the candidate and the examiners.

-Immediately after the examination, the candidate will be informed of the final grade awarded to the Master's thesis along with a verbal explanation of the overall grade.
+Immediately after the examination, the candidate will be informed of the final grade awarded for the Master's thesis, along with a verbal explanation of the overall grade.
 There is an opportunity to seek clarification on the grading at this juncture if there are any uncertainties.
 It should be noted that it will not be possible to formally request a justification later, as this will have been considered provided at the time the result is given.

 Should you wish to appeal the grade, there is a three-week deadline to do so following the registration of the result in Studentweb.
 Please be aware that only the grade awarded for the written Master's thesis is subject to an appeal.